 However, some customers like to give level 2 design to field presentations because it will be used as a client-facing deck in the future.

-What treatment you choose to give to the deck also depends on the content.
+The design treatment you choose to give to a deck depends on the content and audience.

-Level 1 decks are not the ones that you present to your boss or customers for the final nod.
-They are the before and the after-stage decks.
+Level 1 decks may not always be a fit for presenting to your boss or customers for the final nod.

-If you plan to use a deck to make a presentation to your boss or to your end consumers, then we suggest you choose level 3 presentation design.
+If you plan to use a deck to make a presentation to your boss or to your end consumers, then we suggest you choose level 2 or 3 presentation design.

 Get your copy of The 3 Levels of Presentation Design.